natsuhiko/DynamicPGS/README.md

 ## 1. Computing dynamic PGS using our dynamic PGS model

-This is how we estimate PGS at child age $x^*$ in month using their genotype data (given by the plink2 PGEN format).
+This is how we estimate PGS at child age $x^{*}$ in month using their genotype data (given by the plink2 PGEN format).
 To compute PGS at age of 0 to 54 months, you can simply run:
 ```
 # you need to stay at the package home dir
 source("Data/getDynamicPGS.R")